adafruit/awesome-circuitpython/README.md

 - [Blinka the CircuitPython Temporary Tattoo](https://www.adafruit.com/product/2600) - A temporary tattoo featuring the Blinka character.
 - [CircuitPlayground lanyard](https://www.adafruit.com/product/3987) - CircuitPlayground lanyard featuring Blinka.

+## Talks

+- [MicroPython & the Internet of Things](https://youtu.be/EvGhPmPPzko) - MicroPython & the Internet of Things by Damien George at GOTO 2016
+- [Changing Lives through Open Source, Passion and Mentoring](https://youtu.be/-bBHXimlfPQ) - Changing Lives through Open Source, Passion and Mentoring, Keynote by Kattni Rembor at Pyohio 2019
+- [CircuitPython: Python on hardware](https://youtu.be/rN7kvWuAt7k) - CircuitPython: Python on hardware by Dave Astels at PyCon Canada
+- [Lighting Macro Photographs with CircuitPython](https://youtu.be/JAgCZ70Q3sg) - Lighting Macro Photographs with CircuitPython by Stacy Morse at PyCon Australia
+- [Embedded Programming for everyone using MicroPython and CircuitPython](https://youtu.be/LRvh1UDTbU0) - Embedded Programming for everyone using MicroPython and CircuitPython by Ayan Pahwa at FOSSASIA Summit
+- [Writing fast and efficient MicroPython](https://youtu.be/hHec4qL00x0) - Writing fast and efficient MicroPython by Damien George at PyCon Australia

 ## Contributing

 Contributions and suggestions are always welcome!
 Please make pull requests to modify Awesome CircuitPython.